Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-facilities.md

   Then staff at entry gate books one parking slot for the patient in hospitals basement parking and lights in parking area  guides the visitor to location of parking slot.

+Scenario: Parking slot not available in basement and visitor is staff of hospital

+  Given parking management system in hospital shows live number of parking slots available to the staff at entry gate of hospital and slot is not available for parking in basement and slot is available in open area When visitor visits with car or bike
+  Then staff at entry gate reserves some parking slots from open area for hospital staff and book one parking slot for visitor and lights in parking area  guides the visitor to location of parking slot.